kowalskihubert/Biometric-Fingerprint-Recognition/README.md

 # Fingerprint Image Thinning with KMM Algorithm

-This repository contains an implementation of the KMM (Kang-Wang-Morelli) algorithm for thinning binary images, particularly effective for fingerprint images.
+This repository contains an implementation of the KMM algorithm for thinning binary images, particularly effective for fingerprint images.
 The implementation includes morphological enhancement techniques to improve the quality of thinned images.
+We also include our implementations of popular algorithms to detect minutiaes on fingerprint images, such as Crossing Number and Poincaré index method.

 ## Features